Table of Contents Contents

 How Can I Check My Credit Report for Free in Canada?

-Check out websites like Borrowell to get a copy of your free credit report in Canada!
-While a hard credit inquiry can ding your credit score, this type of credit check won’t hurt your score, and you can check it as often as you like.
+Check out websites like Borrowell, Credit Karma, and Clear Score to get a copy of your free credit report for Canada!
+While a hard credit inquiry can ding your credit score, this type of credit check won’t hurt your score, and you can check your free copy as often as you like.

 How Often Should I Check My Credit Report?

-The Government of Canada recommends that you check your credit report at least once every 6 months.
-Equifax and TransUnion have services you can use to monitor your report digitally and be alerted to strange activity, but you might have to pay for these services.
+The Government of Canada recommends that you check your credit report at least once every 6 months, especially if you intend to borrow money.
+Equifax and TransUnion have services you can use to monitor your report digitally and notify you of strange activity, but you might have to pay for these services.

 How Do I Read a Credit Report?